Minimum Wage in The Philippines: Rates, Trends & Compliance

 What Is the Minimum Wage in the Philippines?

-As of January 2025, the minimum wage in the Philippines varies by region and industry, reflecting the country's diverse economic conditions.
-In the National Capital Region (NCR), the daily minimum wage for non-agricultural workers is ₱645 in Metro Manila.
-This rate was established by Wage Order NCR-25, which granted a ₱35 increase benefiting approximately four million workers.
+As of July 2025, the minimum wage in the Philippines varies by region and industry, reflecting the country's diverse economic conditions.
+In the National Capital Region (NCR), the daily minimum wage for non-agricultural workers is ₱695 in Metro Manila, effective 18 July 2025.
+This follows an increase of ₱50 by the the Department of Labor and Employment (DOLE), a boost from the previous minimum wage rate of ₱645 to benefit approximately 1.2 million workers.
+The increase was approved by the NCR Regional Tripartite Wages and Productivity Board (RTWPB) through Wage Order No. 26.

 It's important to note that these figures are subject to change, as the House Committee on Labor and Employment recently approved a substitute bill mandating a ₱200 daily across-the-board wage increase for private sector workers.
 However, this proposal is still under study and has not yet been enacted into law.